jonbry/readHCUP/README.md

-The current import method utilizes [readr](https://readr.tidyverse.org/), and additional import functions (data.table, etc) will be added in the near future.
+The current import method utilizes [readr](https://readr.tidyverse.org/), and additional import functions (data.table, etc) will be added shortly.

 Please feel free to create an issue if you have any questions, feedback, or feature requests.